Skip to content

 What GLP-1 drugs actually do inside your brain

-GLP-1 receptors aren't just in your pancreas and gut.
-They're expressed throughout the brain — concentrated in the hippocampus (memory), cortex (higher cognition), and hypothalamus (appetite, energy regulation).
-When a GLP-1 receptor agonist crosses the blood-brain barrier, it's not arriving in foreign territory.
-It's hitting receptors that evolved to be there.
+GLP-1 receptors aren't just camped out in your pancreas and gut.
+They sit all through the brain — clustered in the hippocampus (memory), cortex (higher cognition), and hypothalamus (appetite, energy regulation).
+So when a GLP-1 receptor agonist crosses the blood-brain barrier, it isn't wandering into foreign territory.
+It's docking onto receptors that evolved to be there.

 Neuroinflammation reduction.
-Chronic neuroinflammation is increasingly recognized as a central driver of Alzheimer's, not just a bystander.
-Activated microglia — the brain's immune cells — release cytokines that damage synapses and accelerate neuronal death.
-GLP-1 receptor activation dampens microglial activation in animal models, reducing the inflammatory milieu that feeds the disease.
+Researchers now treat chronic neuroinflammation as a driver of Alzheimer's, not a bystander.
+Activated microglia — the brain's immune cells — release cytokines that chew up synapses and speed neuronal death.
+In animal models, GLP-1 receptor activation quiets that microglial overactivation, turning down the inflammation that keeps feeding the disease.

 Improved brain insulin signaling.
 The "type 3 diabetes" hypothesis posits that Alzheimer's is, in part, a metabolic disease of the brain.
 Neurons become insulin-resistant, impairing glucose uptake and energy metabolism in precisely the regions that fail first in Alzheimer's.
 GLP-1 drugs improve insulin sensitivity — and this effect appears to extend to the central nervous system.

 Amyloid-beta reduction.
-In animal models, GLP-1 agonists reduce amyloid-beta plaque accumulation.
-Whether this translates to humans at relevant doses and timelines is uncertain — EVOKE suggests it doesn't translate in late-stage disease, at least — but the preclinical signal for early intervention is there.
+Give GLP-1 agonists to mice and their amyloid-beta plaques shrink.
+Whether that carries over to humans at real doses and timelines is anyone's guess.
+EVOKE suggests it doesn't carry over in late-stage disease, at least.
+But the preclinical signal for early intervention is there.

 Cerebrovascular protection.
-Dementia and cardiovascular disease share risk factors for a reason.
-Small vessel disease in the brain contributes to both vascular dementia and Alzheimer's.
-GLP-1 drugs improve endothelial function and reduce atherosclerosis.
+Dementia and cardiovascular disease share risk factors for a reason — small vessel disease in the brain feeds both vascular dementia and Alzheimer's.
+So when GLP-1 drugs improve endothelial function and reduce atherosclerosis, the upside doesn't stop at the heart.
 The cardiovascular benefits seen in the SELECT trial likely extend to cerebral vessels as well.

 Weight-related risk reduction.
 Midlife obesity is one of the strongest modifiable risk factors for dementia.
 The Lancet Commission on dementia prevention lists it alongside hypertension, diabetes, smoking, and physical inactivity.
 Someone losing 15–20% of body weight on a GLP-1 is reducing their dementia risk through this pathway alone — independent of any direct neuroprotective effect.